Aldwick Court Wedding Photographer in Somerset

 Hot, Hot, Hot

-Holly and Rob are two of the nicest people you’ll ever meet, I was so happy to be with them on their wedding day.
-They are hilarious to hang out with, an absolute force of nature as a couple and the epitome of young love.
+Holly and Rob are two of the nicest people you’ll ever meet, I was so excited to join them as their Aldwick Court wedding photographer.
+They are hilarious to hang out with, an absolute force of nature as a couple, and the epitome of young love.
 Plus, any bride that wears Converse on her wedding day has my vote!
 Welcome to the unforgettable wedding of Holly and Rob at Aldwick Court Farm and Vineyard in the rolling Somerset countryside.
 I was joined on the day by Vitaliy Turovskyy as Associate Photographer and Sam at White Villa Films as Videographer – the melting dream team, fuelled by ice cream and about ten gallons of water!

 I started my day at Holly’s parents’ house, where it was already heating up to be a scorcher of a day!
 The atmosphere was relaxed, with just the right amount of excitement and wedding tension in the air as the day began to heat up to tropical temperatures.
 They popped open the champagne and Holly had a constant flurry of fans around her from her helpful entourage, in an attempt to stop her from melting.
 I’ve worked with her bridal make-up artist Grace Kingsley a few times now, so we all felt very relaxed as Holly and her bridesmaids got ready.